IslamHistory

 C. Ibn Hisham (D. 218 AH / 833 CE):

 More than two centuries after the death of the Prophet, Abdul-Malik Ibn Hisham relied on Al-Bakka'i's missing copy to synthesize his famous work, Seerah Ibn Hisham.
-This is the only survival text printed today.
+This is the only surviving text printed today.

 Relying on Ibn Hisham as a primary historical source is scientifically unviable; Ibn Hisham explicitly admits in his own introduction that he filtered, modified, and omitted massive portions of Ibn Ishaq's original text because they were "shameful to mention" or offended the ruling Abbasid Caliphs.